kartik-v/bootstrap-popover-x/README.md

   `info`, `success`, `danger`, and `warning` can be used.
 - Control popover placements `top`, `bottom`, `left`, or `right` of the target element.
 - Specially style the popover arrow to be consistent for each contextual color and popover placement.
+- Prebuilt CSS styles for controlling appearance and sizes of the popovers

 ## Demo